.webp)

 The MATS program seeks individuals who are deeply motivated by AI security, alignment, and governance and are equipped with the skills and mindset to contribute to cutting-edge research.

 With only about 4-7% of applicants ultimately selected, the program is highly competitive.
-Successful applicants come from diverse backgrounds—ranging from undergraduates to industry professionals—but the strongest candidates demonstrate clear mission alignment, a track record of research or technical work relevant to their chosen stream, and credible references.
+Successful applicants come from diverse backgrounds—ranging from undergraduates to industry professionals—but the strongest candidates demonstrate clear mission alignment, a track record of research or competency relevant to their chosen stream, and credible references.
 The application process involves both general and stream-specific components, often including assessments like coding tests or research work samples.
 If you’re aiming to apply, focus on building visible evidence of your skills, pursuing relevant research experiences, and connecting with the AI alignment community.
 With proactive preparation, you can significantly boost your chances of joining MATS and contributing meaningfully to the field.

 MATS is for people committed to AI alignment, security, and responsible governance, not merely a general career in AI.
 You should be familiar with AI risk models and the broader goals of reducing catastrophic AI risks.

-1. General Application
+1. General Application (open until June 7)

 MATS scholars come from a variety of different backgrounds, including: